sahdibernardi/starwars-digital-horizon/README.md

 This project was created using the following technologies:

 - React.js
+- React Router
 - Node.js
 - CSS (version X)
 - MUI Library

 ## How to Use
 Clone this repository
-Install the required dependencies using npm
+Install the required dependencies using:
+## `npm install`

 Run the project using the command
 ### `npm start`
 Access the project at http://localhost:3000/